SoftHu/tos_avg/En/QuestTalkObjectiveNode_1737560957770937.md

 1737561216086238 -->1737561216086239[End]
 1737561216086240 -->1737561216087265[<b>Speaker 👉 Player:</b>

-Didn't she just mistake you for a bench...]
-1737561216087265 -->1737561216087266[<b>Speaker 👉 Mr.Croaks:</b>
+Didn't she just mistake you for a bench…] 1737561216087265 -->1737561216087266[<b>Speaker 👉 Mr.Croaks:</b>

 Not at all!